James (Jeb) Byers

 - Thomsen, M. S., J. E. Byers, D. R. Schiel,

-press).
-Impacts of marine invaders on biodiversity depend
+2014.
+Impacts of marine invaders on biodiversity depend on trophic

-on trophic position and functional similarity.
-Marine Ecology
+position and functional similarity.
+Marine Ecology Progress Series

 - Pringle, J. M., J. E. Byers, P. Pappalardo,

-constrains the evolution of larval development modes and life
+evolution of larval development modes and life histories in the

-Large scale spatial variation in parasite communities influenced
+spatial variation in parasite communities influenced by anthropogenic

 - McDowell, W.G., A. J. Benson, & J. E.

-Byers. (in press).
-Climate controls the distribution of
+Byers.
+2014.
+Climate controls the distribution of an abundant

-an abundant invasive species: implications for future range expansion.
+invasive species: implications for future range expansion.
+Freshwater

 - Thomsen, M. S., T. Wernberg, J. D. Olden,